antevis/CarND_T2_P5_MPC/README.md

     **Throttle** works the same way within the interval of [-1,+1], where `-/+` represent `breaking/acceleration`.

-2. The Model's primary solution objective is to compute the new actuators values and return them to the Simulator environment as the control commands for the vehicle.
+2. The Model's solution **primary objective** is to compute the new actuators values and return them to the Simulator environment as the control commands for the vehicle.

 #### Equations